 All Carry-On Luggage Are Not Created Equally

 It’s no secret travelers get creative when packing to avoid excess baggage fees.
 But, are they as scrupulous when it comes to the very suitcase they’re packing?
-Airlines have been known to strictly enforce baggage policies.
+While domestically, airlines rarely, if ever, enforce their luggage policies; internationally, airlines strictly enforce them.
 Even personal items (purses, tech cases, etc.) are not immune to restrictions.
 When boarding, passengers have had to demonstrate that carry-ons meet measurement requirements by putting their suitcase in the metal, baggage sizer (conveniently located next to the agent scanning our tickets).
 If it fits, you’re waved on to take your seat.
 If it doesn’t, some poor annoyed sap is directed to the counter to have his bag “checked” and assessed the necessary fee(s).
 (Checked baggage is a whole different ball game.)
 At the counter, the annoyed individual pleads the following, “NO!
 That’s not right (motioning to the sizer).
 This suitcase specifically noted that it’s a carry-on; that’s why I bought it…” I’ve witnessed this scene, though I’ve never been one of the many nameless victims.
 My bag always fits in the sizer and this is how yours can too.